-Netflix’s ‘Bright’ Movie Trailer Starring Will Smith Revealed, Is It The Next Blockbuster?
+Netflix’s ‘Bright’ Movie Trailer Starring Will Smith Revealed: Is It The Next Blockbuster?
 [Opinion]

-Netflix’s popularity has given it the golden ticket to devise an impeccable plan of lucrative credence.
-Besides the many popular TV series that viewers have been glued at, there have been a number of flicks as well.
-But, none could be compared to the upcoming Will Smith-starred Netflix movie, Bright.
+Netflix’s popularity has given it the golden ticket to devise an impeccable plan of success.
+Besides the many popular TV series that viewers have been glued to, there have been a number of flicks as well.
+However, none can be compared to star Will Smith’s upcoming Netflix movie, Bright.

-The online-content streaming company unveiled the first full-length trailer for the upcoming movie that has been directed by none other than the director of Suicide Squad, David Ayer.
-The new trailer, that was revealed at San Diego’s Comic-Con a day ago, has already built up the hype just like Ayer’s previous movie did.
-No matter how brilliant the trailer be, there is still skepticism in the minds of many that whether this movie would keep up the reputation it has gained through the trailer.
+The online content-streaming company unveiled the first full-length trailer for the upcoming movie, which was helmed by none other than the director of Suicide Squad, David Ayer.
+The new trailer, revealed at the 2017 San Diego Comic-Con a day ago, has already built up the hype just like Ayer’s previous movie did.
+Regardless of the trailer’s brilliance, there is still skepticism in the minds of many who wonder if the film can possibly live up to the trailer.

-For the ones who have not seen the trailer yet – Bright, starring Will Smith is an upcoming fantasy-action thriller film that resides in an advanced world where humans and magical creatures live together.
-A few cut scenes in the trailer revealed of how these magical creatures, which include elves and orcs, face discrimination due to their dissimilarities.
+For the ones who have not seen the trailer yet, Bright is an upcoming fantasy-action thriller that takes place in an advanced world where humans and magical creatures live together.
+A few scenes in the trailer reveal how these magical creatures, which include elves and orcs, face discrimination due to their dissimilarities.

-Bright movie trailer further showed us that Smith plays the role of an LAPD officer named Scott Ward, alongside an orc partner called Nick Jakoby played by Joel Edgerton.
-The trailer shows the audience that Jakoby is one of the first orcs to be selected as a law enforcer.
-We see in the trailer that the two start to get along after they get a case to find a very powerful magic wand that everyone is looking for.
-The rest of the trailer shows various cut scenes throughout the timeframe of the movie that shows a combination of action, emotion and comic scenes.
+The Bright movie trailer further showed that Smith plays the role of an LAPD officer named Scott Ward, who works alongside an orc partner named Nick Jakoby (played by Joel Edgerton).
+The trailer shows the audience that Jakoby is one of the first orcs selected as a law enforcer.
+We see in the trailer that the two start to get along after they set out to find a very powerful magic wand that everyone is looking for.
+The rest of the trailer showcases various scenes that blend together action, emotion, and humor.

 Humans, Elves, Orcs, Will Smith… can't we all just get along? @BrightNetflix premieres on Netflix December 22. pic.twitter.com/Wb528PwX0v